 - International Festival of the Arts.

 - Epcot International Festival of the Holidays

 Expect a more normal Christmas celebration in 2022.
-Throughout the year we will also be celebrating Walt Disney World’s 50th Birthday.
+We will also celebrate Walt Disney World’s 50th Birthday throughout the year.
 Read our dedicated guide to the celebration to learn more.